-After the submission of our proposal in February 2015, on 19 May 2015 the Independent Pricing and Regulatory Tribunal (IPART) determined that Eurobodalla Shire Council could increase the general rate amount by 6.5%, including the rate peg amount, for a period of three years.
+In February 2015 Council submitted a proposal for a special rate variation to the Independent Pricing and Regulatory Tribunal (IPART).
+On 19 May 2015 IPART determined that Eurobodalla Shire Council could increase the general rate amount by 6.5%, including the rate peg amount, for a period of three years.

 The rate variation is applied from July 2015.
 At the end of the third year, your rates will stay at this new higher level and increase every year by the annual rate peg amount set by IPART.

 Despite making considerable savings and securing grants and external funds, we would not have been able to meet the community's needs in the years ahead with the previous rates income.
 With the special rate variation, we do not have to cut service or maintenance levels and can invest in and renew community and transport infrastructure for the future.

 Why did Council apply for a rate variation?

 The special rate variation funding proposal was a way of delivering some of the new projects our community has asked for, and for Council to be able to look after our infrastructure at a standard that meets community expectations.

 Every dollar of the rate increase is being used to pay for community and transport infrastructure projects that deliver broad economic and social benefits.
 These projects have already been identified as important to our community and include upgrades to sporting facilities, community halls and playgrounds, parks, roads and bridges and pathways.